oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 The file `aggregator.json` SHOULD only list the latest version of the metadata of a CASF provider.

 Example:

 ```
   {
     "aggregator":{
       "category": "lister",
-      "contact_details": "Aggregator can be reached at contact_us@aggregator.example.com, or via our website at https://www.example.com/security/csaf/aggregator/contact.",
+      "contact_details": "Example Aggregator can be reached at contact_us@aggregator.example.com, or via our website at https://www.example.com/security/csaf/aggregator/contact.",
       "issuing_authority": "This service is provided as it is.
 It is free for everybody.",
       "name": "Example Aggrgator",
       "namespace": "https://aggregator.example.com"